NecromancerKing/NecromancerKing/README.md

-- 👋 Hi, I’m not a @NecromancerKing for sure, but that's what happens when you're infatuated with game Avatars :innocent:
+- 👋 I’m not a @NecromancerKing, but that's what happens when you're infatuated with game Avatars :innocent:
 - 📫 You can reach my at
     Email: rostami.siavash@gmail.com
     LinkedIn: https://www.linkedin.com/in/siavash-rostami